andrew/ultimate-awesome/README.md

 - [awesome-people](https://github.com/asantos00/awesome-people) - List of awesome people to follow and learn from.
 - [awesome-proj](https://github.com/Ashu-tna/awesome-proj) - New for me.
 - [awesome-metaverse](https://github.com/asifvora/awesome-metaverse) - Useful resources for creating Meta-verse.
+- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources (WIP).
 - [awesome-articles](https://github.com/atgmello/awesome-articles) - 👨‍💻 Just a dump of cool/interesting articles I've read (or I'm just about to) and are worth saving.
 - [awesome-jakartaee.github.io](https://github.com/awesome-jakartaee/awesome-jakartaee.github.io) - A page to collect resources about Jakarta EE.
 - [awesome-kartikey](https://github.com/awesome-kartikey/awesome-kartikey) - My GitHub Profile that I can customize through readme file and make it look more attractive.